SiliconLabs/matter_extension/slc/sample-app/sensor-app/efr32/README.md

 -   _Off_ ; Sensor no occupant/ no contact/ no temperature

 **Push Button 0**

--   _Press and Release_: Start or restart BLE advertisement in fast mode.
+-   _Press and Release_: Switch sensor mode, cycle LED screen and start or restart BLE advertisement in fast mode.
 It will advertise in this mode for 30 seconds.
 The device will then switch to a slower interval advertisement.
 After 15 minutes, the advertisement stops.
 In addition, this button should also print the QR Code URL to the RTT logs.